guaxinim9/quartz/The Fractal Tribe Manifesto.md

 ### Human Nature

 We are meant to live together.
 We evolved in tribes.
 So our basic cognitive architecture is optimized for the tribe.
 It is [[Human Nature]].

-God wants us to live in tribes, and nature wants the same.
-No matter your metaphor, we are meant to live together.
+On no other point do science, religion, and common sense concur so completely.

 But, we don't.
 We are [[lonely]].
 We live as individuals.
 If we're lucky, we make families which act (at their best) as tranquil islands of love amidst above and beyond the grinding of meat.